 Cheongsam Cantonese for "long dress."
 A traditional Chinese dress, originally Manchurian qipao ("banner gown").
-See Chinese Fashion (which also includes this History of Cheongsam), Qipao / Cheongsam, Wikipedia, or Everything2.
+See Chinese Fashion (which also includes this History of Cheongsam), Qipao / Cheongsam, TV Tropes, Wikipedia, or Everything2.

 Gaku-ran Military style uniform worn by Japanese schoolboys.
 See Wikipedia.